-If you choose to submit a series idea privately, only Amazon Studios staff will review it.
+If you choose to submit a series idea privately, only Amazon Studios staff will be able to access your work for evaluation.
 Your series idea won't be made publicly available at Amazon Studios.
 Your privately submitted series idea will only become public at Amazon Studios if we pay to extend our option on it, we buy it, or you choose to make it public.

 All submissions should be in standard script format, with Courier 12-point font and standard script margins.
 Here are some general guidelines: